 Adult Event

-Spend the day in the company of some of Britain’s best-loved authors as they share their stories, experiences, inspirations and latest projects.
+Spend the day in the company of some of Britain’s best-loved authors as they share their stories, experiences, inspirations and latest projects with host Patricia Nicol.

 A mini festival in one day

-Readers’ Day is a regular, and extremely popular feature of the Festival and this autumn we will be bringing the very best new reads to West Horsley Place.
+Spring Readers’ Day is a regular, and extremely popular feature of the Festival and this April we will be bringing the very best summer reads to West Horsley Place.

 We’re pleased to give you more choice and are offering two tickets, one enabling you to bring your own lunch and one with a light lunch provided.